milannal1m/milannal1m/README.md

 ### 🛠️ **What I'm Working On**

-- **📸 Computer Vision**
+- **📸 EOLVision**
   Built [EOLVision](https://github.com/milannal1m/EOLVision), a CNN model for end-of-line image classification.

-- **🍏 iOS Development**
+- **🍏 MealPlanner**
   Developed [MealPlanner](https://github.com/milannal1m/MealPlanner), an iOS app designed to simplify meal planning.
 Currently working on adding synchronization features between devices using Docker Compose.

-- **🐉 Pokémon AI**
+- **🐉 EvoTrainer**
-  Developing a Pokémon AI for the [VGC AI Competition 2025](https://gitlab.com/DracoStriker/pokemon-vgc-engine) using evolutionary algorithms to improve battle behavior through generational evolution.
+  Developing an AI-powered Pokémon battle agent for the [VGC AI Competition 2025](https://gitlab.com/DracoStriker/pokemon-vgc-engine) using evolutionary algorithms to improve battle behavior through generational evolution.
 This project will become public after the competition.

 - **🌐 Internal Switch Dashboard website**
   Developed a website that allows users to edit switch port VLAN configurations via SNMP.
 Built with React for the frontend and Flask for the backend.